-$ix{a}(a, b)$ constructs an n-dimensional open mesh from n 1-dimensional lists or arrays.
-The output of ix{a} is an n-element tuple containing 1-dimensional arrays.
-The primary use of ix{a} is to simplify selecting slabs inside a matrix.
-Slicing can also be used to select elements from an array as long as the slice pattern is regular. ix{a} is particularly useful for selecting elements from an array using indices which are not regularly spaced, as in the final example.
+$i \times (a, b)$ constructs an n-dimensional open mesh from n 1-dimensional lists or arrays.
+The output of $i \times i$ is an n-element tuple containing 1-dimensional arrays.
+The primary use of $i \times i$ is to simplify selecting slabs inside an array.
+Slicing can also be used to select elements from an array as long as the slice pattern is regular. $i \times i$ particularly useful for selecting elements from an array using indices which are not regularly spaced, as in the final example.